Home Staging An Ex-Rental Property For Sale

-They say that viewers make up their mind whether to buy your house or not within the first 10 seconds (or something like that!), so having a welcoming hallway is really important.
+They say that viewers make up their mind whether to buy your house or not within the first 10 seconds (or something like that!), so having a welcoming hallway when staging a home is really important.

 The hall and stairs were probably the most hard work part of transforming the whole house!
 We had allowed our tenants to decorate the house when they had first moved in, as long as they ‘kept it neutral’.
 So we were a bit horrified when we came round to check the place to discover that they had painted all the way up the stairs in a very deep aubergine colour.
 Given the stairs are at the front of the house – and so in the darkest, north facing part, it made the hall feel like a black hole!
 We had to paint what felt like 50 coats of white paint over the aubergine to get rid of it…I forgot to take any ‘before’ photos of it – I think I was too in shock…